William R. Rhodes: Later years: 2000 to 2017

-In May 1999, Rhodes was appointed as Senior Vice Chairman of Citigroup, Inc., a position that he held until his retirement in 2010.
-In March 2003, he became Chairman and later added responsibility and title of President of Citicorp, and Citibank, N.A., positions that he held until 2009.
-Mr. Rhodes announced his formal retirement from Citigroup on April 30, 2010 after more than 53 years.
+In May 1999, Rhodes was appointed as senior vice chairman of Citigroup, Inc., a position that he held until his retirement in 2010.
+In March 2003, he became chairman and later added responsibility and title of president of Citicorp, and Citibank, N.A., positions that he held until 2009.
+Mr. Rhodes announced his formal retirement from Citigroup on April 30, 2010, after more than 53 years.

 Post his retirement in 2010, Rhodes continued to serve as senior advisor to Citi from 2010 through 2017.

 Other positions

 Rhodes served as the President of Chipco Inc. (part of the New York Clearing House), President of the Venezuela-American Chamber of Commerce, and President of the Bankers Association for Foreign Trade.
 He also served as the Chairman of the U.S. Advisory Committee of the Export-Import Bank of the United States, and of the U.S. Section of the Venezuela-U.S. Business Council.
 He served as a Director of Conoco Inc. from October 1998 to 2002, and then served as a Director of ConocoPhillips from August 2002 to May 5, 2008.

 Rhodes served on the board of the Institute of International Finance Inc. (IIF) from 1989 until 2010.
 In 1993 Rhodes was elected Vice Chairman of the IIF and served in that position until being named First Vice Chairman, a position held from 2003 until 2010.
 He also served as Acting Chairman of the IIF on various occasions.
 In October 2010, he announced his retirement from the IIF board and was elected as its First Vice Chairman Emeritus, a position that he currently holds.

 Rhodes served as the Chairman of the U.S.-Korea Business Council, and still serves as the Chairman Emeritus.
-He served as Chairman of Americas Society and Council of the Americas, and still serves as a director and Chairman Emeritus.
+He served as Chairman of Americas Society/Council of the Americas from 2000–2009, and still serves as a director and chairman emeritus.

 Rhodes served as Chairman of the New York Blood Center during 1998 and 1999.

 Rhodes was appointed Professor at Large for Brown University from 2010 through 2015.